d3rp/d3rp.github.io/content/blog/refactoring.rst

 ..
 With an existing code base, refactoring is the way we decrease maintenance cost.

+..
 Refactoring is the way we decrease maintenance cost of an existing code base.

+..
+If we are thoughtful about

-**And we can see refactoring as an optimization problem.**  If we are thoughtful, we can make it an easy optimization problem.
+.. **And we can see refactoring as an optimization problem.**  If we are thoughtful, we can make it an easy optimization problem.

 .. **Refactoring is an optimization problem.
 And we can make it an easy or a difficult one.**

+..
+When the new code has entered the code base, the way we improve maintainability cost is by refactoring, we
+.. "make code changes to decrease the maintenance cost".

+.. is optimizing the refactoring problem.

+With an existing code base, we can improve maintainability by "making code changes until the maintenance cost is lower than before".
 If you know where you're going, and the path is `convex <https://en.wikipedia.org/wiki/Convex_function>`_, it's a relatively effortless activity that is usually worth the time investment.
-We can use the cheap `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`_ algorithm .
+We can use the cheap `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`_ algorithm, and take as small steps as we want.

+.. points:
+.. - it cheap to fix
+.. - it's possible to do in small, risk-free steps
+.. - it's hidden behind an abstraction, and doesn't encourage more problems

 {{< figure src="/static/refactoring/plot2.png" width="400px" >}}